 I arrived on time.
-I've eaten and walked around Hopewell a number of times so I assumed that it would be easy to find the corner of Mercer and West Broad St. That's where the group had agreed to meet.
+I've eaten and walked around Hopewell many times, so I assumed it would be easy to find the corner of Mercer and West Broad St. That's where the group had agreed to meet.

-I parked on East Broad and walked toward the western end of the street.
-I couldn't find the cross street and neither could the residents seated at the Boro Bean enjoying a mid-morning coffee.
+I parked on East Broad and walked toward the street's western end.
+I couldn't find the cross street, nor could the residents seated at the Boro Bean enjoying a mid-morning coffee.
 Someone suggested I continue heading west.
 Mercer St. might be near the end of Broad at the liquor store.
-I found the group headed the other direction and crossed the street to introduce myself.
+I found the group headed in the other direction and crossed the street to introduce myself.

-I decided to shoot a set of images of the house and garden and then later I could stitch them together in Adobe Photoshop.
+I decided to shoot a set of images of the house and garden, and then later, I could stitch them together in Adobe Photoshop.
 So … that's what I did.
-I used a technique popularized by Ryan Brenziner.
+I used a technique popularised by Ryan Brenziner.
 I'm still learning how to use it effectively.

 Hopewell Station is on Greenwood Avenue.
 The station was built in 1876 by the Delaware and Bound Brook Railroad and added to the National Register of Historic Places on June 22, 1984.
-It's not a large station, but I could imagine that in the past many of the towns business leaders must have taken that train to New Brunswick or New York City.
+It's not a large station, but many of the town's business leaders must have taken that train to New Brunswick or New York City in the past.
 We explored the outside of the building before walking back toward East Broad Street.

-We walked along East Broad Street stopping along the way to look at some of the items for sale.
+We walked along East Broad Street, stopping to look at some items for sale.
 A few residents had items out for a yard sale.
-As we walked along two vintage fire trucks drove by headed to the play ground for the Hopewell Harvest Festival.
+As we walked along, two vintage fire trucks drove by headed to the playground for the Hopewell Harvest Festival.

 The Hopewell Harvest Fair is a wonderful event, bringing together residents, businesses, and community organizations for a day of old-fashioned fun and entertainment.

 Sports & Specialist Cars is on the corner of East Broad Street and Princeton Avenue.
-This beautiful vintage car was parked in the same lot with more modern sports cars from Lotus.
+This beautiful vintage car was parked in the same lot as more modern sports cars from Lotus.